200 Hour Yoga Teacher Training

 What is the curriculum?
 How does it Stand out from other trainings?

 Many yoga teacher trainings emphasize memorizing poses, sequencing flows, and completing required hours.
 At Shanti, our approach centers on how yoga actually functions in real bodies and real lives.
-We integrate classical yogic philosophy with modern science, somatic awareness, trauma-informed teaching, and nervous system education so that what you learn is not merely theoretical — it is lived, practiced, and embodied.
+We integrate classical yogic philosophy with modern science, anatomy, physiology, nervous system education, biomechanics, and somatic awareness so that what you learn is not merely theoretical — it is lived, practiced, and embodied.

 In this program, trauma-informed does not mean clinical.
 It means deeply respectful of nervous systems.
-You will learn how stress and emotional experience shape the body, and how breath, movement, pacing, and presence can support regulation and safety.
+You will learn how stress, environment, pacing, language, and emotional experience shape the body — and how breath, movement, rhythm, and presence can support regulation, agency, and steadiness within practice spaces.

 What is the cost and what does it include?